hanscappelle/android-forecast-lib/README.md

 Create an URL with the ForecastCallBuilder providing your API Key, latitude and longitude.
 Performs the HTTP GET in the background and returns the JSON result parsed with GSON using a ResponseListener.

+Note that the timestamps given by the API are seconds since 1970, so when using within Java multiply by 1000 first since Java expects milliseconds since 1970.

 ## Usage example

 Clone Android eclipse (ADT) project into workspace and add this as a library to your project.